-from Section 4.3 do not benefit from reinitialisation, since the improvement is marginal.
+In order to better investigate the effect of this reinitialisation scheme, we also provide Fig. 6 that directly shows the improvement.
+Specifically, we plot the CED curves with and without the reinitialisation strategy for 3 top performing methods, as well as the 3 techniques for which the highest improvement is achieved.
+It becomes evident that the top performing methods from Sect.
+4.3 do not benefit from reinitialisation, since the improvement is marginal.
 This is explained by the fact that these methods already achieve a very high true positive rate.
 The largest difference is observed for methods that utilise AAM.
-As shown by Antonakos et al (2015b), AAMs are very sensitive to initialisation, due to the nature of Gauss-Newton optimisation.
+As shown by Antonakos et al. (2015b), AAMs are very sensitive to initialisation, due to the nature of Gauss-Newton optimisation.
 Additionally, note that we have not attempted to apply any kind of greedy approach for improving the detectors' bounding boxes in order to provide a better AAM initialisation.
 Since the initialisation of a frame with failed detection is achieved by the bounding box of the previous frame's landmarks, it is highly likely that its area will be well constrained to include only the facial parts and not the forehead or background.
-This kind of initialisation is very beneficial for AAMs, which justifies the large improvements that are shown in Figure 6.
-For the graphs that correspond to all 16 methods as well as a video with the results of the top 5 methods6, please refer to the supplementary material.
+This kind of initialisation is very beneficial for AAMs, which justifies the large improvements that are shown in Fig. 6.
+For the graphs that correspond to all 32 methods, please refer to the supplementary material.